kenken64/NUSISS-DevOpsEng/workshop/workshop5.md

 ## Test out the Docker installation on the Puppet Slave server

+Kindly logout from the previous workshop 4 login as ubuntu rather than using root

 1. Test out whether docker cli is install correctly

 ```